chu-andrew/Keep-Talking-VR-1.0/README.md

 5. Click open in the top right corner
 6. Select the extracted folder
 7. Open it in the projects window

+TO PLAY:

+1. Use an oculus or HTC vive headset, and open the executable file
+2. Make sure your headset is compatible with SteamVR

+Use the bomb defusal manual in this project to defuse the modules in the game.